![]() |

 Career highlights

 Peter started out as a comedy actor in the likes of Together Again (1957) and Whack-O!
-(1958) but in 1960 started working on the children's series Crackerjack which made him famous.
-He appeared on the show until 1979, during which he developed comedy sketches which helped popularise the phrase "Don't get your knickers in a twist".
+(1958), and as understudy to the Crazy Gang, but in 1960 started working on the children's series Crackerjack which made him famous.
+He appeared on the show until 1979, during which he developed comedy sketches which helped popularise the phrase "Don't get your knickers in a knot".
 Peter also often used the phrase "Doh!", after silent movie star James Finlayson, long before it became synonymous with The Simpsons.
 Other TV work included The Strange World of Gurney Slade (1960), Hancock (1961), Billy Bunter of Greyfriars School (1961), Dixon of Dock Green (1964), The Fenn Street Gang (1972), The Sweeney (1975), Suez 1956 (1979) and The Royal Variety Performance (1982).

 Career highlights